bookshelf/bookshelf/ISSUE-TEMPLATE.md

 ## Steps to reproduce issue

-If they bug is complex to describe, show how developers can get a similar effect (using code snippet, database data, etc...) and describe its drawbacks.
+If the bug is complex to describe, show how developers can reproduce it (using code snippet, database data, etc...) and describe its drawbacks.

 ## Expected behaviour

-Explain what is the expected behaviour of a program while using the code related to this issue
+Explain what is the expected behaviour of a program while using the code related to this issue.

 ## Actual behaviour

-Explain what is the actual behaviour of a program and what are the actual errors in the running of this piece of code
+Explain what is the actual behaviour of a program and what are the actual errors while running the affected code.